Mikejo5000/vsts-docs-pr/docs/settings/set-iteration-paths-sprints.md

 ::: moniker range=">= tfs-2017"
 <a id="define-sprints-team-services">   </a>

-1. Open the Work, Iterations page for the team project context.
+1. Open the Work, Iterations page for the project context.

-	For Scrum-based team projects, you'll see these set of sprints.
+	For Scrum-based projects, you'll see these set of sprints.

 	<img src="_img/areas/modify-areas-its-iterations-ts.png" alt="Work, Iterations page, VSTS platform" style="border: 2px solid #C3C3C3;" />

-	If you need to select another team project, go to the Overview page for the collection (click the DefaultCollection link).
+	If you need to select another project, go to the Overview page for the collection (click the DefaultCollection link).

 2. Schedule the start and end dates for each sprint your teams will use.
 Click Set dates or choose to edit the iteration from the ![Actions icon](../_img/icons/actions-icon.png) actions menu for the sprint.